 Our highly trained technician will arrive on the agreed date.
 They will be wearing our traditional red and blue BillSaveUK uniform and will produce their identification on request.

-The loft insulation material will be in sealed bags, which will be carried into your loft and opened there to prevent any mess elsewhere in your home.
+The loft insulation material is made by industry leaders Knauf, and will be in sealed bags.
+They’ll be carried into your loft and opened there to prevent any mess elsewhere in your home.
 The insulation will be laid between and across the joists and insulate your loft hatch.

 Please note that once we have finished, the joists will not be visible and for your safety, we recommend that you do not access the loft without the use of crawling boards, and only still if you are aware of the exact position of the joists.

-The installation should take between 1-2 hours to complete.
+The loft insulation installation should take between 1-2 hours to complete.

 The Energy Saving Trust (2016) calculate that the average saving per year from installing loft insulation is approximately £240.

 Plus it’ll also help make your house feel warmer during cold weather and improve the energy efficiency rating of your home.

 Just as importantly, it’ll also help you do your bit for the environment by reducing your carbon footprint by around 990kg of CO2 per year compared to an uninsulated loft.